 In general the investment strategy adopted by the Fund, and in particular the Reference Portfolio, will have a dominant influence on the returns generated.
-The Reference Portfolio specifies the broad equilibrium mix between growth and income assets for the Fund which the Guardians believe best meets their statutory obligations.
+The Reference Portfolio specifies the broad mix between growth and income assets for the Fund which the Guardians believe best meets their statutory obligations.
 The Actual Portfolio of the Fund is the sum of:

-- Reference Portfolio exposures; plus - asset/investment exposures obtained through the Active Return Strategies; plus - adjustments to Reference Portfolio exposures to accommodate the asset/investment market exposures described above; plus - Strategic Tilting exposures;
+- Reference Portfolio exposures; plus - asset/investment exposures obtained through the Active Return Strategies; plus - adjustments to Reference Portfolio exposures to accommodate the asset/investment market exposures described above.